 The plan provides a set of guidelines for national governments to further involve their subnational governments when revising their biodiversity strategies and action plans.

+AC SNG members actively participate in CBD meetings such as COPs, SBSTTA, WGRI and other working groups.
 Their contributions aim to represent subnational governments worldwide; its members are an essential part of the Summits of Local and Subnational Governments, organised as an official parallel event to the CBD COPs.